Andrepereira2001/Andrepereira2001/README.md

 ### Hey there 😉

-My name is André and currently I'am studing Informatics and Computing Engineering @FEUP 🧑‍💻
+My name is André and currently I'm studing Informatics and Computing Engineering @FEUP 🧑‍💻

 [LinkedIn](https://www.linkedin.com/in/andrepereira2001/)